 You need to link your Stadia Controller to a screen before you can use it to play.
-If you want to play on a TV using Chromecast Ultra, you’ll need to use a linking code to link your Stadia Controller wirelessly.
-If you want to play on a PC or phone, you must use a USB cable to connect the Stadia Controller.
+In order to play on a TV with Chromecast, a mobile device, or on web with Chrome, you’ll need to use a linking code to link your Stadia Controller wirelessly.

 To let your Stadia Controller know which screen you want to play on wirelessly, you’ll need to enter a linking code for that screen.
 The linking code lets you easily change which screen your controller is linked to.
 Each screen will have its own unique linking code that will rarely change.

 Enter linking codes from left to right, one button at a time.
 Linking codes are 4-5 characters long and consist of only Up, Down, Left, Right, A, B, X, Y.